OWASP/samm/v2.0/beta/core/implementation/i-secure-build.md

 - Option 4

 ### Quality Indicators
+  * Each software release is accompanied by an accurate BOM
+  * There is a policy for updating dependency information before production releases.

 <!--
 #### Notes
 - is "Software Supply Chain" to best title for this stream?
 [Changed to Software Dependencies by CC]